 Garuda Wisnu Kencana (GWK)

-Garuda Wisnu Kencana is a 120 meters gigantic statue dedicated to Lord Vishnu riding a garuda bird.
+Garuda Wisnu Kencana, a 120 meters gigantic statue dedicated to Lord Vishnu riding a garuda bird, is all set to become the second tallest statue in the world.
+It will be officially inaugurated this August and it surpasses the Statue Of Liberty in height.
 This area is built as a cultural park with many attractions like cultural shows, souvenir shops, restaurants, villas etc. This statue is made of brass and copper and consists of 24 segments.
-It’s still under construction but it is magnificent nonetheless.
+This statue stands tall atop a hill overlooking the island.
+The 60 hectare cultural park encompassing the statue can accommodate around 70000 at one time.

 Garuda Wisnu Kencana